RohitAmdahl/Homesmart-tailwind-project--website/README.md

 # Homesmart tailwind css project

 - i m learning tailwind i made this project by watching youtube, buy watch and following i got alot of experience and knowledge how tailwind work and tailwind classes
-- i m proud myself that i can do tailwinf and use tailwind very nicely.
+- i m proud myself that i can do tailwind and use tailwind very nicely.

 ```
 cd homesmart-landing-page